 School library media specialists need to be cautious when sharing information regarding privacy rights of library users.
-School library media specialists are urged to respect the rights of children and youth by adhering to the tenets expressed in the Confidentiality of Library Records Interpretation of the Library Bill of Rights and the ALA Code of Ethics.
+School library media specialists are urged to respect the rights of children and youth by adhering to the tenets expressed in the Confidentiality of Library Records InterpretationPrivacy: An Interpretation of the Library Bill of Rights, Library Privacy Guidelines for Students in K-12 Schools, of the Library Bill of Rights and the ALA Code of Ethics.